 The Job Pack PDF available for the role you are applying for will detail whether the role is determined as requiring Category A or Category B immune status.
-Information about such requirements can be found within the Immunisation for Health Care Workers and Quarantine Workers in South Australia Policy Directive (PDF 401KB) and the frequently asked questions (PDF 301KB).
+Information about such requirements can be found within the Immunisation for Health Care Workers in South Australia Policy Directive (PDF 401KB) and the frequently asked questions (PDF 301KB).

 You will be required to submit the Prospective SA Health employees (Pre-employment): HCW Immunisation Screening Form and Certificate of Compliance (PDF 500KB).
 You will have the opportunity to upload this information within the application form, or if you are short-listed for an interview you may submit the documents at the time of the interview.

 The Immunisation Screening Form indicates whether documentation is required or not, and if required, the acceptable evidence of immunity for each vaccine preventable disease which may be:

-Prospective employees currently working within SA Health are able to provide a copy of their HR21 Health Assessment record.
+Prospective employees currently working within SA Health can to provide a copy of their HR21 Health Assessment record.

 Prospective employees applying for roles within Category A or Category B who are unable to be vaccinated due to temporary or permanent medical contraindications to vaccination (as defined in the Australian Immunisation Handbook must provide documented evidence of their contraindications to the relevant Hiring Manager.
 Please confer with your treating practitioner to obtain this evidence.